halfprice06/lexmagic/README.md

 ## Using the Chatbot

-- You can interact with the chatbot via the WebSocket connection established in the earlier steps.
+- You can interact with Atticus via the web interface to the api.

-## Troubleshooting